apache/mynewt-mcumgr/README.md

 mcumgr is a management library for 32-bit MCUs.
 The goal of mcumgr is to define a common management infrastructure with pluggable transport and encoding components.
-In addition, mcumgr provides definitions and handlers for some core commands: image management, file system management, and OS managment.
+In addition, mcumgr provides definitions and handlers for some core commands: image management, file system management, and OS management.

 mcumgr is operating system and hardware independent.
 It relies on hardware porting layers from the operating system it runs on.
 Currently, mcumgr runs on